cometbft/cometbft/docs/core/configuration.md

 # Comma separated list of seed nodes to connect to
 seeds = ""

+# Comma separated list of peers to be added to the peer store
+# on startup.
+Either bootstrap_peers or persistent_peers is
+# needed for peer discovery
+bootstrap_peers = ""

 # Comma separated list of nodes to keep persistent connections to
 persistent_peers = ""